 Contract liabilities include unearned revenue from tuition, school and other service fees and deposits from customer for future goods and services.
-Contract liabilities amounting to \$\mathbb{P}3,207.1\$ million as at December 31, 2024 (2023 \$\mathbb{P}1,911.6\$ million (as restated)) are expected to be recognized as revenue within one year upon completion of the school term and delivery of roofing and other steel products or performance of installation service (Note 21).
+Contract liabilities amounting to $\mathbb{P}3,207.1$ million as at December 31, 2024 (2023 $\mathbb{P}1,911.6$ million (as restated)) are expected to be recognized as revenue within one year upon completion of the school term and delivery of roofing and other steel products or performance of installation service (Note 21).
 Contract liabilities also consist of collections from real estate customers which have not reached the equity threshold to qualify for revenue recognition and excess of collections over the goods and services transferred by PPHC based on POC.
-When the conditions for revenue recognition are met for the related customer account, sale is recognized and these contract liabilities will be recognized as revenue.
+When the conditions for revenue recognized as revenue.
 The movement in contract liabilities is mainly due to reservation sales and advance payment of buyers less real estate sales recognized upon reaching the equity threshold and from increase in POC.

-For the year ended December 31, 2024, the revenue recognized from the contract liabilities amounts to \$\mathbb{P}5,215.1\$ million (2023 - \$\mathbb{P}4,524.7\$ million; 2022 - \$\mathbb{P}3,348.0\$ million).
+For the year ended December 31, 2024, the revenue recognized from the contract liabilities amounts to P5,215.1 million (2023 - P4,524.7 million; 2022 - P3,348.0 million).